Geometry of the Maurer-Cartan equation near degenerate Calabi-Yau varieties

 \section{Abstract semi-infinite variation of Hodge structures}

 In this section, we apply techniques developed in \cite{barannikov-kontsevich98, Barannikov99, KKP08, li2013variation} to our abstract framework.
-Under the Assumptions \ref{assum:weighted_filtration_assumption} (existence of opposite filtration) and \ref{assum:poincare_pairing_assumption} (nondegeneracy of pairing), this constructs the structure of a logarithmic Frobenius manifold (introduced in \cite{reichelt2009construction}) on the formal neighborhood of $X$ in the extended moduli space.
+Under Assumptions \ref{assum:weighted_filtration_assumption} (existence of opposite filtration) and \ref{assum:poincare_pairing_assumption} (nondegeneracy of pairing), this constructs the structure of a logarithmic Frobenius manifold (introduced in \cite{reichelt2009construction}) on the formal neighborhood of the singular Calabi-Yau variety $X$ in the extended moduli space.